-The 2018-19 Budget projects that the General Fund will have an operational deficit in the amount of (\$221,294).
+The 2019-20 Budget projects that the General Fund will have an operational surplus in the amount of \$20,580.

-General Fund "Available Fund Balance" (AFB)
+Available Fund Balance (AFB)

 This term relates to the available unexpended balance that is not committed to any specific projects, activities, expenditures or programs.
 It represents funds that the City may use to offset unexpected expenditures, fund special projects or retain as a protection against unforeseen future events.